NZ Student Visa

 Staying in New Zealand and gaining experience after completing your course

-Post Study Open Work Visa
+Post Study Open Work Visablock

 If you have acceptable qualifications(s) that you completed in New Zealand, you can apply for a visa to work in New Zealand.
 Depending on your qualification and where you studied, you can work for any employer for between 1 and 3 years, and do almost any work.